 PIN FOR LATER

 We like this soup with baked crispy corn tortilla strips.
 You can buy those in a bag but I think they are too expensive (and besides, they are fried so they have more calories) so I usually make my own.
 Just cut a few small corn tortillas in strips.
 Lay them out on a parchment paper covered cookie sheet and spray with a cooking spray like Pam.
 Then sprinkle a l little cumin and chili powder (or taco seasoning) and bake at 375 degrees until golden brown and crisp.
-Sorry, but I can’t remember how long that takes.
+(Sorry, but I can’t remember how long that takes.)
+Prepped the same way, you can also make these in an air fryer.

 Serving up your low-calorie chicken tortilla soup